top of page

 Choose SLS When

-• Your parts require mechanical performance and tight tolerances
+• Your parts require mechanical performance and tight tolerances.

-• Design includes complex internal features or thin walls
+• Design includes complex internal features or thin walls.

-• You’re printing functional parts or short-run production
+• You’re printing functional parts or short-run production.

 SLS is frequently used for production-ready parts, wearable products, and structural elements in industries ranging from robotics to medical devices.

+Please also check out our recent post on 3D Printing Resin vs Filament to learn more about their differences and make the right choice for your needs.
 You may also be interested in reading our related comparison of SLA vs SLS 3D Printing.

 bottom of page